open-source-workshop/awesome-random/README.md

 - [Elixir](https://elixir-lang.org/) - Elixir is a dynamic, functional language designed for building scalable and maintainable applications.

+- [Gleam](https://gleam.run/) - Gleam is a fast, friendly, and functional language for building type-safe, scalable systems!

 - [Rust](https://www.rust-lang.org/learn) - Rust as a language is different.
 Not because of its fancy syntax or welcoming community, but because of the confidence one gains when writing a program in it.

 - [Java](https://docs.oracle.com/javase/tutorial/) - Java is a Object Oriented Programming Languages